giantswarm/docs/src/content/advanced/gitops/index.md

 sops --encrypt --in-place management-clusters/MC_NAME/secrets/${MC_NAME}.gpgkey.enc.yaml
 ```

 Now we are applying the `Kustomization` file to the management cluster so the files in this repo will be monitored and the resources created accordingly.
 After this, any resource creation in the cluster doesn't need kubectl access.
 Now, if you add any more CRs inside the folders managed by the `Kustomization` they will be picked up by Flux automatically once it's committed and pushed.
-This is covered in the [Watching for new commits](#watching-for-new-commits) section.

 ```nohighlight
 kubectl create -f management-clusters/MC_NAME/MC_NAME.yaml